rsayyed591/Recursion5-NoName.json/README.md

 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Create a new pull request.

-For major changes, please open an issue first to discuss the changes you would like to make.
+For major changes, please open issue first to discuss the changes you would like to make.

 ## Hackathon